 Let’s start with a taxpayer in various tax brackets and calculate the return necessary to earn to justify keeping the mortgage in place without having enough to exceed the Standard Deduction.
 Of course, this assumes the resources are available to pay the loan off.
+There are options where the lender can get an early distribution on the mortgage loans.
+Click here to find out how to get an early distribution, especially on inherited properties.
 The math in each case works this way.
 Let’s assume a 35% Tax Bracket.
 Subtract the tax bracket from 100.
 100%-35%= 65%.
 Since it is a percentage the decimal equivalent is .65.
 5% divided by .65 is 7.69%.

 The Rate of Return Necessary to Earn More Net Return on Investments

 |24% tax bracket||32% tax bracket||35% tax bracket||37% tax bracket|